Underfloor Heating Cost

 Is underfloor heating cheaper to run than radiators?

-Yes, it can be, underfloor heating in some installations has proved to be up to 25% cheaper to run than radiators using a condensing boiler.
-But every installation is different so it is best to always get a professional survey done when considering underfloor heating systems.
+Yes, underfloor heating can be cheaper to run in some circumstances.
+With some installations, it has proved to be up to 25% cheaper to run than radiators using a condensing boiler.
+However, every installation is different, so it is best to always get a professional survey done when considering underfloor heating systems.

 Can I completely install electric underfloor heating by myself?